 A basic demonstration of why final is used in order to give arrays their fixed size upon initialization.

-At least as far as C# is concerned, it does allow for properties to be defined within interfaces.
+While C# is still restricted to the restriction that interfaces are exclusively behavioral specification (no stored variables), C# does allow for properties to be defined within interfaces.
 This is utilized within the interface implementations of data structures, for example:

 public int Count